itsoulos/GenClass/README.md

 ## The executable genclass ##
-The outcome of the software compilation and installation is the executable genclass under the directory bin.
 The executable has the following command line parameters:

 1. -h:The program prints a help screen.